adilsiraju/EcoImpact/readme.md

 ✔ **Handles different locations & technologies** with built-in encodings.

-✔ **Uses machine learning models** for accurate predictions.✔ **Dynamically adjusts outputs** based on project scale, duration, and location.
+✔ **Uses machine learning models** for accurate predictions.

+✔ **Dynamically adjusts outputs** based on project scale, duration, and location.

 ✔ **Persists trained models** in the models/ directory for reuse.